fenago/tableau-intermediate/lab-guides/md/Lab_2.md

 #### Getting ready

-In this recipe, we\'ll be using the `Bread_basket_by_year.xlsx` file, so make sure you have saved it to you device.
+In this lab, we\'ll be using
+the `Bread_basket_by_year.xlsx` file, so make sure you have saved it to you device.